 This is very casual, you don’t need to worry about grammar or punctuation, just jot down everything that comes to mind!

 Now review your list and decide how many goals you want to work towards in each category.
-I usually choose 1 major goal per category (so that is 3 total goals I will be focusing on, this might be different for you).
+I usually choose one major goal per category (so that is 3 total goals I will be focusing on, this might be different for you).

 You are going to take this goal and measure it against the following criteria to be sure it qualifies as a “good” goal…

 S – S stands for SPECIFIC.
 Is your goal specific?
 When setting goals it is very important to be specific.
-For example in my “Finance” category, I don’t want to set a goal of “save money”.
+For example in my “Finance” category, I don’t want to set a goal of “saving money”.
 While this is a good goal, it’s too broad.
 It will be hard to keep focus and stay motivated to simply “save money”.

 Setting a specific target is important, therefore, a better goal would be “I will save $10,000”.
 You want to phrase your goals with “I will” instead of “I want”.
 This primes your mind for manifesting your achievements.